CGIBIFE/FEInterview/README.md

     * Post per page / Relavent pagination
     * All' @handels' should be clickable with live links
     * Retweets and tweets should be visually differentiable
-    * Tweeter users profile pic should be shown as part of the tweet
+    * Twitter users profile pic should be shown as part of the tweet
     * Should be responsive for all screens from Mobile Tab Desktop screen

 ### Delivery expectation: